Workshop Recordings and Feedback

 I am also adding information that I emailed to OPPD's communications team that are worth considering.
 Here’s a link to follow-up on the question about railroads and transmission.
 The main group advocating for this is Solutionary Rail: https://www.solutionaryrail.org/ [solutionaryrail.org] It is also worth investigation the possibility of placing solar arrays at Interstate exchanges: https://www.canarymedia.com/articles/solar/gigawatts-of-solar-could-be-built-in-the-open-land-around-u-s-interstate-highways?utm_campaign=canary&utm_medium=email&_hsmi=175584489&_hsenc=p2ANqtz-9DsaNigfMlfDPlkWEphFyvcLI_bXUvihNd6g49YNbp6P3pat6t8PLsglX2llQ7Lq1jb-JoRLDQrk53FptJzhP-2nZF4w&utm_source=newsletter [canarymedia.com].
 In addition, large solar arrays should look to incorporation pollinator gardens and/or agrivoltaics (https://apnews.com/article/climate-science-business-lifestyle-environment-and-nature-8f388056808946fbc1aa9a4d6bbc812e?utm_source=Energy+News+Network+daily+email+digests&utm_campaign=fa41ca9aa1-EMAIL_CAMPAIGN_2020_05_11_11_36_COPY_01&utm_medium=email&utm_term=0_724b1f01f5-fa41ca9aa1-89246315).

-ednibroc over 2 years ago
+ednibroc almost 3 years ago

 Page last updated: 04 Feb 2022, 04:26 PM